Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Preliminaries

+The generation process follows the dynamics induced by the guided transition matrix substituted in equation \ref{eq:backward process}. \citet{nisonoff2024unlocking} showed that guidance in the discrete setting serves a role analogous to its continuous counterpart—steering the model toward more faithful conditional samples—thus providing an important step toward improving the quality of discrete diffusion generations.

-\textbf{Simple Guidance} \citep{schiff2024simple} was proposed to introduce CFG by interpolating the transition probabilities, as opposed to the rate matrix.
-During sampling when transitioning from time $t$ to time $s<t$, the following transition was proposed:
+\textbf{Simple Guidance.} Concurrently, \citet{schiff2024simple} proposed an alternative formulation of classifier-free guidance for discrete diffusion.
+Rather than interpolating the rate matrices as in \citet{nisonoff2024unlocking}, they directly interpolate the transition probabilities themselves.
+Specifically, when transitioning from time $t$ to time $s<t$, the following transition was proposed: